pudly/schmopera-hugo/content/articles/talking-with-singers-jennifer-zetland.md

 ## If you didn't sing for a living, what would you do instead?

-I can hardly even imagine a world in which singing/acting wasn’t my occupation, but in another universe I might have been a lighting designer.
-Or- totally different- I would own/run a yarn store.
+I can hardly even imagine a world in which singing/acting wasn't my occupation, but in another universe I might have been a lighting designer.
+Or - totally different - I would own/run a yarn store.